HOPLAB-LBP/hoplab-wiki/docs/research/fmri/analysis/fmri-setup-env.md

 ### FreeSurfer

 FreeSurfer is used for cortical surface reconstruction.
 The main surface reconstruction pipeline of FreeSurfer (`recon-all`) is bundled in the fmriprep docker image, and it is performed during the fmriprep anatomical workflow.
-This means that this tool is not strictly necessary, unless you plan on running additional surface processing steps (e.g., additional surface projections, such as the Glasser volumetric projection from fsaverage that is performed in the [fMRI workflow example](fmri-andrea-workflow.md#hcp-glasser-parcellation)
+This means that this tool is not strictly necessary, unless you plan on running additional surface processing steps (e.g., additional surface projections, such as the Glasser volumetric projection from fsaverage that is performed in the [fMRI workflow example](fmri-andrea-workflow.md#hcp-glasser-parcellation).

+To install:

 1. Download from the [official website](https://surfer.nmr.mgh.harvard.edu/fswiki/DownloadAndInstall)
 2. Set up environment variables: